-When I started this blog a little over a year ago, I was feeling like I was in crisis mode with my SI joints.
+When I started this blog back in 2016, I was feeling like I was in crisis mode with my SI joints.
 The problem had been going on for five years, and I was at the point of wondering whether I’d ever get better.

 When I began this blog, I was basically saying “fuck it” to everything– to my years of holding back, of questioning myself, of wondering if the people who told me I spent too much time focusing on my health problems were right.

-If you’d asked me then, when I desperately and frantically started this site, if I ever thought I’d be able to provide answers to other people… well, I’m not sure I would have believed what’s happened with this blog.
+If you’d asked me then if I ever thought I’d be able to provide answers to other people… well, I’m not sure I would have believed what’s happened with this blog.

 My Sacroiliac Joint Saga has been growing month by month, and this past August, I got over 2,500 page views for the month.
 That’s right– 2,500.

 I never would have believed I’d be able to share what I’d learned with so many people.
 And my traffic seems to be growing by the day, as more and more people find me (finally, it seems awareness of SI joint dysfunction is growing!).

 What I wanted to ask: